golioth/docs/docs/partials/install-zephyr-sdk-windows.md

     Depending on your internet and I/O speed, `west update` can take upwards of 5 or 10 minutes.
     :::

-2. Install the Espressif submodules:

-    ```shell
-    west espressif update
+2. Tell `west` to automatically configure CMake:

     ```

-    We need to install the submodules now using this update command, but will also properly install the Espressif toolchain in a just a moment.

-3. Tell `west` to automatically configure CMake:

-    ```
     west zephyr-export
     ```

-4. Install the remaining dependencies:
+3. Install the remaining dependencies:

     <Tabs
     groupId="west-installation"